Picentes: Genetics

 A 2024 study analysed the Ancient DNA of 71 Iron Age Picene individuals from the necropoleis of Novilara and Sirolo-Numana.

 Genome analysis showed that the two Picene groups are genetically homogeneous and in continuity with earlier cultures.
 Moreover, despite an overall genetic similarity among Iron Age Italic populations, the analysis revealed small but significant differences in their genetics.
 In particular, the Adriatic populations (Picentes and Daunians) display a greater proportion of a genetic component deriving from the Pontic–Caspian steppe than the Tyrrhenian populations—the Etruscans and the Latins.

-The principal genetic ancestries of the two Picene groups consist of components from the Anatolian Neolithic or Early European Farmers and from Eastern Hunter-Gatherers (EHG)/Yamnaya (also known as Western Steppe Herders); together these account for 90 % of their genetic heritage.
+The principal genetic ancestries of the two Picene groups consist of components from the Anatolian Neolithic or Early European Farmers and from Eastern Hunter-Gatherers (EHG)/Yamnaya (also known as Western Steppe Herders); together these account for 90% of their genetic heritage.
 In addition, despite the overall genetic homogeneity of populations belonging to the Picene culture, some individuals show non-local ancestries.
-This evidence, together with data for other contemporary peoples, suggests that the Iron Age (or the immediately preceding period) was characterised by intense population movements and marked the beginning of a cosmopolitan society in Italy.
+This evidence, together with data for other contemporary peoples, suggests that the Iron Age (or the immediately preceding period) was characterized by intense population movements and marked the beginning of a cosmopolitan society in Italy.

-Two main paternal haplogroups are observed among the Picenes, namely R1b-M269/L23 (58 % of the total) and J2-M172/M12 (25 % of the total), which may represent direct links with Central Europe and the Balkan Peninsula.
+Two main paternal haplogroups are observed among the Picenes, namely R1b-M269/L23 (58% of the total) and J2-M172/M12 (25% of the total), which may represent direct links with Central Europe and the Balkan Peninsula.

 Finally, phenotype analysis shows that individuals associated with the Picene culture possessed lighter pigmentation than contemporary peoples.
-A higher frequency of blond hair and blue eyes occurs among the Picenes when compared with the Etruscans, Latins and Daunians.
+A higher frequency of blond hair and blue eyes occurs among the Picenes when compared with the Etruscans, Latins, and Daunians.